ElieMelki/BRSerialization/README.md

 BRObjectSerialization expect you to identify the class of the object and to provide a properties mapper.
 You map property you are interested to their specific key.
 You see that I have NSStringFromSelector just to keep things typed.
 In addition, each property that require special serialization you need to pass that to BRObjectSerialization by calling addSerialization.

-If Customer has a property named owner of type Owner class.You will need a BRObjectSerialization for Owner that you pass it to Customer BRObjectSerialization.
+If Customer has a property named owner of type Owner class.You will need a BRObjectSerialization for Owner that you pass it to Customer BRObjectSerialization serialization.

 Take the above example and see the added code.
-For simpli

 ```
 @interface Owner : NSObject